lerni/silverstripe3-ldjsonrequirement/README.md

     }
 ```

-An in Template include it where appropriate.
+And include it in Template
 ```
     <% require ldJsonScript($LocalBusiness) %>
 ```